EdDataScienceEES/tutorial-JessHogg/index.md

 ```
 Creating Interactive graphs

 An interactive graph is a more advanced visualisation and more effective when it comes to larger datasets.
-Interactive graphs allow you to zoom, pan and focus on specific interactions within a network resulting in locailised interactions being easier to visualise.
+Interactive graphs allow you to zoom, pan and focus on specific interactions within a network resulting in localised interactions being easier to visualise.
-First we need to download a package that can create and interactive graph with the package igraph
+First we need to download a package that can create an interactive graph with the package igraph
 ```r
 install.packages("visNetwork") # install new package
 library(visNetwork) # load package